All Episodes

 Absolutely.

-And I think several things came into play last night without even needing to be said, in that what the governor demonstrated last night was a personality on a global stage that would be peaceable yet strong.
+And I think several things came into play last night without even needing to be said in that what the governor demonstrated last night was a personality on a global stage that would be peaceable yet strong.

-If you want to hear Rick, you want to hear an interesting statistic?
+Rick, you want to hear an interesting statistic?

 That's not surprising.

-Libya is gonna be what it is.
+Libya is going to be what it is.

 No one needs to point it out.

-Something that was either incredibly bad and being covered up or incredibly bad and communication wasn't being made.
+It's going to come out in the news as what it already is, something that was either incredibly bad and being covered up or incredibly bad and communication wasn't being made.

 And he didn't need to point those things out.